jackbsteinberg/std-toast/README.md

 The element is provided as a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/blob/master/README.md), named `"std:elements/toast"`.
-Read more about "pay-for-what-you-use" HTML elements [here](https://github.com/whatwg/html/issues/4697).
+See [whatwg/html#4697](https://github.com/whatwg/html/issues/4697) for more discussion on "pay-for-what-you-use" elements available via module imports.

 ### The `<std-toast>` element